mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 -9.7 \; k_BT$) with the theoretical predictions for the single-promoter (dashed lines) and the multi-promoter model (solid lines).
 Points represent the experimental noise as computed from single-cell fluorescence measurements of different *E. coli* strains under 12 different inducer concentrations.
-Dotted line indicates plot in linear rather than logarithmic scale.
+The dotted line indicates the plot in linear rather than logarithmic scale.
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq 300$ cells.
 The points correspond to the median, and the error bars correspond to the 95% confidence interval as determined by 10,000 bootstrap samples.
 White-filled dots are plot at a different scale for better